RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/rof-quickstart.md

 ---
-Title: Redis on Flash (RoF) quickstart
+Title: Redis on Flash (RoF) quick start
-linkTitle: Redis on Flash quickstart
+linkTitle: Redis on Flash quick start
 description: Get started with Redis on Flash quickly, creating a cluster and database using flash storage.
 weight: 80
 alwaysopen: false